LeonardisOne/NTU-CZ3004-MDP-Algorithm/README.md

 # NTU-CZ3004-MDP-Algorithm

-Version 1 of simulator and algorithms
+8 Sep 2019: Version 2 (Complete exploration, but not efficient enough) 31 Aug 2019: Version 1 of simulator and algorithms